ibm-cloud-docs/dns/transfer-domains.md

 1. Choose the **Transfer** tab.
 1. Enter the existing domain name in the **Domain Name** field.
 1. Select the domain type from the **Domain Type** list.
-1. Select the amount of time for which the domain will remain active from the **Registration Time** list.
+1. Select the amount of time for which the domain remains active from the **Registration Time** list.

     The price for each time period is displayed next to the amount of time and is charged to the account when the new domain is transferred.
     {: note}